Web editing - What are the various parts of my pages?

 Most UWL content pages are made up of 3 columns:

-The middle column contains 3 content zones.
+The middle column contains three content zones.
 Content zones are areas of the site where blocks can be placed.
-Think about it like a lunch tray, you have a tray with designated areas for food and you can choose what type of food to put in each spot.
-Some spots might not have any food, some spots might have lots of food.
-The food talk is making me hungry, sorry, back to the web stuff!
+Blocks are areas of the web page where you can insert text or other media.
+Think about these content zones like a lunch tray.
+You have a tray with designated areas for food and you can choose what type of food to put in each spot.
+Some spots might not have any food, some spots might have a lot of food.
 The content zones exist so that you can put blocks within them, where you want them.

 Often times, web editors accidentally place a block in the inherited top section and get confused why it's showing on every page.
 A simple fix is to edit the welcome page, and drag the block in the Inherited Main content top down to Main content.

 The right column is set up almost identically to the middle column.
-There are 2 inherited zones (top and bottom) and a page specific zone in between.
+There are two inherited zones (top and bottom) and a page specific zone in between.